nsdkinx/nsdkinx/README.md

 I'm also a passionate digital minimalist, law student, UI/UX and motion designer, self-improvement enthusiast, interested in philosophy and ancient mythology, and have a shit ton of other hyperfixations — pick one.

-I am strictly anti-AI.
+**AI policy:** I am strictly anti-AI.
 There is zero AI-generated code under my name.
 I don't outsource my thinking to random text generators.
-If AI-generated content is a requirement for your project, I'm not the right fit.
+If generative AI is a requirement for your project, I'm not the right fit.

 [dmitry@nsdk.in](mailto:dmitry@nsdk.in)